-Daniel Ramsey: About 3 or 4 years ago I was at a conference and somebody said “If your doing your own paperwork, you’re an assistant”.
-If you’re basically saying your worth, you know, what an assistant gets paid.
-Are you worth $10 bucks and hour or $12 bucks an hour.
-And as a mega agent most people understand the value of leverage.
-Then you, you’ve pointedly said you know focus on leads, look at listings, and then look at leverage.
-And a lot really good, really, really good agents are great at generating business but once they get in the door, they need help.
-In my opinion, there’s 3 areas that a virtual assistant can really be, you know, impactful to a Real Estate agent in their office.
+Daniel Ramsey: About 3 or 4 years ago, I was at a conference, and somebody said, “If you’re doing your own paperwork, you’re an assistant.”
+Suppose you’re basically saying your worth, you know, what an assistant gets paid.
+Are you worth $10 bucks an hour or $12 bucks an hour?
+And as a mega agent, most people understand the value of leverage.
+Then you, you’ve pointedly said you know, focus on leads, look at listings, and then look at leverage.
+And a lot really good, really, really good agents are great at generating business, but once they get in the door, they need help.
+In my opinion, there are 3 areas that a virtual assistant can really be, you know, impactful to a Real Estate agent in their office.

 One is on the Admin side.
 You know, transaction coordination.
 That’s inputting MLS.
-That’s taking care of all the paperwork kind of mundane stuff.
-You know what’s cool about the, that personal admin person is you can also use them on a personal side.
+That’s taking care of all the paperwork, kind of mundane stuff.
+But, you know what’s cool about that personal admin person is you can also use them on a personal side.
 So my wife’s birthday is coming up this weekend.
-On Wednesday she wants to go to a comedy show on our favorite restaurant downtown and so I sent over a link to my VA, my virtual assistant, and said “Buy 6 tickets, make reservations at this restaurant, go”.
+On Wednesday, she wants to go to a comedy show at our favorite restaurant downtown, and so I sent over a link to my VA, my virtual assistant, and said, “Buy 6 tickets, make reservations at this restaurant, go”.

-And so from what a virtual assistant can do, that’s really cool example on the personal and on the business side.
+And so, from what a virtual assistant can do, that’s a really cool example on the personal and on the business side.
 It is organizing your life.

 Gary Keller: On the Admin side.
 What’s the second one?